 United States, Canada, St. Pierre et Miquelon (France), Mexico, and the regions of Central America and the Caribbean as defined below.
-The Hawaiian Islands, U.S. Minor Outlying Islands of Midway and Johnston Atoll and Swan Island (Honduras) are included, along with as Bermuda, Clipperton Island (France).
+The Hawaiian Islands, U.S. Minor Outlying Islands of Midway and Johnston Atoll and Swan Island (Honduras) are included, along with as Bermuda, Clipperton Island (France), and San Andrés, Providencia and Santa Catalina (Colombia).
 Trinidad and Tobago, Aruba, Bonaire, and Curacao are not included.

 Central America includes the seven countries between Mexico and Colombia: Belize, Guatemala, Honduras, El Salvador, Nicaragua, Costa Rica, and Panama.
 Swan Island (Honduras) and Cocos Island (Costa Rica) are included.

 This includes the Bahama Islands, the Greater Antilles, the Lesser Antilles south and east to Barbados and Grenada, Providencia (Colombia) and San Andrés Islands (Colombia).
 It does not include Swan Island (Honduras) or islands that are part of the South America listing region such as Trinidad and Tobago, Aruba, Bonaire, and Curacao.

 As defined by the ABA, this includes the entire continent along with Fernando de Noronha (Brazil), Trinidad and Tobago, Bonaire and Curacao (Netherlands Antilles), and Aruba.
 Isla de Malpelo (Colombia), the Galapagos Islands, and the Falkland Islands or Malvinas are not included.